-\textbf{\ac{dmp}-based approaches:} For instance, Abu-Dakka~\etal extended the classical \acp{dmp} to encode discrete~\citep{AbuDakka2015} and periodic~\citep{abudakka2021Periodic} unit quaternion trajectories, while the work in~\citep{Ude2014} also considers different formulation to cope with rotation matrices.
-The quaternion-based \acp{dmp} were also extended to include real-time goal switching mechanism~\citep{Ude2014}.
-The stability of orientation \acp{dmp} is shown in~\citep{saveriano2019merging}.
-In~\citep{koutras2020correct}, authors proposed a modified formulation of unit quaternion \acp{dmp} to prevent oscillations that may arise in some cases.
-Recently, Abu-Dakka and Kyrki~\citep{abudakka2020Geometry} reformulated \acp{dmp} to generate discrete \ac{spd} profiles, which is also able to adapt to a new goal-\ac{spd}-point.
-There is an important conceptual difference, about how we fit a curve to data points of a demonstration on a manifold, between \ac{gadmp} and our previous work~\citep{abudakka2020Geometry}.
-In~\citep{abudakka2020Geometry}, to fit a curve to data points $\{\PP_t\}_{t=0}^T$ on a Riemannian manifold $\calM$, we sought a curve $\gamma:[t_0,t_T]\rightarrow\calM$ that passed exactly through each point of the demonstration trajectory.
-That assumption does not guarantee proximity between each pair of consecutive points which led to the need of using parallel transport.
-However, in this paper, inspired by \citep{gousenbourger2019data}, we look for $\gamma$ to be sufficiently straight while passing sufficiently close to the data points at the given intervals.
-This lets us remove the parallel transport operation, resulting in a more compact formulation and a more efficient implementation of \ac{gadmp}.
+\textbf{\ac{dmp}-based approaches:} For instance, Abu-Dakka~\etal extended the classical \acp{dmp} to encode discrete~\cite{AbuDakka2015} and periodic~\cite{abudakka2021Periodic} unit quaternion trajectories, while the work in~\cite{Ude2014} also considers different formulation to cope with rotation matrices.
+The quaternion-based \acp{dmp} were also extended to include the real-time goal switching mechanism~\cite{Ude2014}.
+The stability of the orientation \acp{dmp} is shown in~\cite{saveriano2019merging}.
+In~\cite{koutras2020correct}, authors proposed a modified formulation of unit quaternion \acp{dmp} to prevent oscillations that may arise in some cases.
+Abu-Dakka and Kyrki~\cite{abudakka2020Geometry} reformulated \acp{dmp} to generate discrete \ac{spd} profiles, which is also able to adapt to a new goal-\ac{spd}-point.
+There is an important conceptual difference, about how we fit a curve to data points of a demonstration on a manifold, between \ac{gadmp} and our previous work~\cite{abudakka2020Geometry}.
+In~\cite{abudakka2020Geometry}, to fit a curve to data points $\{\PP_t\}_{t=0}^T$ on a Riemannian manifold $\calM$, we sought a curve $\gamma:[t_0,t_T]\rightarrow\calM$ that passed exactly through each point of the demonstration trajectory.
+That assumption does not guarantee proximity between each pair of consecutive points, and, as detailed in Sec.~\ref{sec:dmpFormulation}, this led to the need to use parallel transport to accurately compute the \textit{covariance derivative}.
+However, in this paper, inspired by \cite{gousenbourger2019data}, we look for $\gamma$ to be sufficiently straight while passing sufficiently close to the data points at the given intervals.
+This lets us remove the parallel transport operation, i.e., to approximate the covariant derivative with the total derivative, resulting in a more compact formulation and a more efficient implementation of \ac{gadmp}.

-Finally, unlike our unified formulation, the formulations of all these previously mentioned approaches are space specific and do not consider the possibility of treating data from different manifolds in a unified and consistent manner. \tabref{tab:statOfArt} compares our proposed \ac{gadmp} and the state-of-the-art of the \ac{dmp}-based approaches.
+Finally, unlike our unified formulation, the formulations of all these previously mentioned approaches are space-specific and do not consider the possibility of treating data from different manifolds in a unified and consistent manner. \Tabref{tab:statOfArt} compares our proposed \ac{gadmp} and the state-of-the-art of the \ac{dmp}-based approaches.